 For the most part, concrete basements will always crack.
-Fortunately, for most homeowners, small cracks from shrinkage rarely impact the structural integrity of the home.
+Fortunately for most homeowners, small cracks from shrinkage rarely impact the structural integrity of the home.
 That is not so true for larger cracks, which is caused by instability of the soil beneath the home.
 It’s important to be able to identify the bigger floor cracks because it can lead to serious issues.
-If you notice significant basement floor cracks, have them inspected right away by a professional to have them assess the potential for greater damage.
+If you notice significant basement floor cracks, have them inspected right away by a professional to assess the potential for greater damage.

 There are plenty of unwanted pests, such as mice, rats, and cockroaches that thrive in dark, damp environments like a basement.
 When there are cracks in the foundation or basement floors, it can become an open invitation for these undesirable house guests to invade your home.
 Don’t wait, call AquaGuard Foundation Solutions today for a free inspection before you have to share your home with all sorts of critters!